-Our mission is to raise funds and awareness towards a cure for Spinal Muscular Atrophy while proving the abilities that come with disabilities.
+Our mission is to raise funds and awareness towards a cure for Spinal Muscular Atrophy (SMA) while proving the abilities that come with disabilities.

-Though it started with just two girls, it has expanded into a team and community of people working together towards a goal that has become much larger than just one friend helping another out.
+Though it started with just two girls, Angie’ Hope has expanded into a team and community of people working together towards a goal that is now much larger than just one friend helping another out.
 Just as the organization has learned through the experiences of this fundraiser, it is crucial for people (both with SMA and without) to look at a disability not as a limitation, but instead as a chance to make a difference in the way people perceive each other.
-Then, together, we really will find a cure.
+Then, together we will find a cure.